creativescala/krop/README.md

 - Make very simple things, like creating mostly static sites, very easy.

 As an example of what we're aiming for, take a look at [the Phoenix framework](https://www.phoenixframework.org/).
 Elixir is not a popular language but this framework has outstanding documentation and a well defined story for every common use case.

+## Development

+Use the `build` command in sbt to do everything (build code, run tests, format code, etc.)